-2 RELATED WORK
+&lt;sup>1 Deutsches Institut für Medizinische Dokumentation und Information

+2 OWL for Medical Ontologies and Related Work

+OWL is based on First Order Logic and currently is the most commonly used language to represent formal ontologies in the Semantic Web.
+It is similar to XML Schema [7] in so far as it allows for a specification of constraints for the structure of XML documents.
+Additional to that, OWL provides information about the interpretation of RDF statements and constructs for representing classes, subclasses as well as typed properties and sub-properties.
+Domains and ranges (restrictions regarding the subjects and objects of properties) can be specified and cardinality constraints can be formulated.
+Concrete objects are instances belonging to a certain class.
+In a simple example ontology, the actual liver of the author and the liver of the reader are both instances of the class liver.
+These instances might differ in size, weight, etc., and are composed of different physical matter, of course.
+But they share certain features like function, being part of the respective human body, and so on to qualify them as belonging to the same class liver.
+A class in an ontology can have any number of instances.

+Typical questions that an OWL reasoner can answer can be roughly divided into two groups: (1) questions that are limited to the class level model and (2) questions also involving instances.
+Typical reasoners for OWL-DL are Pellet [16] and KAON2 [9].
+A typical task for reasoners is to check for the global consistency of a (medical) ontology.
+Consistency means that there are no logical contradictions in the ontology.
+This is usually used to detect modeling mistakes.
+An examples for the application of such tests for finding incorrect modeling in the medical terminology SNOMED[5] (Systematized Nomenclature of Human and Veterinary Medicine) can be found in [4].

-The initial idea for generating an OWL version of ICD-10 from data available on the web dates back to a similar approach for generating an OWL model for ICD-9 as presented in (Möller and Mukherjee, 2009).
+The initial idea for generating an OWL version of ICD-10 from data available on the web dates back to a similar approach for generating an OWL model for ICD-9 as presented in [11].
 Biomedical ontologies and terminologies received high attention in the last decade and provide promising technologies for data integration.
-Bodenreider et al. evaluated popular large scale ontologies such as SNOMED, FMA, and Gene Ontology and stated that "ontologies play an important role in biomedical research through a variety of applications" (Bodenreider, 2004).
-In this context, a number of semistructured medical terminologies and classification systems have been converted to formally structured formats recently.

-For the Systematized Nomenclature of Human and Veterinary Medicine (SNOMED) (Cote et al., 1993), an OWL ontology was created and used to detect weaknesses in the original modeling (Schulz et al., 2007; Schulz et al., 2009).

-Noy and Rubin have presented an approach for translating the Foundational Model of Anatomy ontology (FMA) to OWL (Noy and Rubin, 2008).
+Bodenreider et al. evaluated popular large scale ontologies such as SNOMED, FMA, and Gene Ontology and stated that "ontologies play an important role in biomedical research through a variety of applications" [2].
+In this context, a number of semi-structured medical terminologies and classification systems have been converted to formally structured formats recently.
+For SNOMED, an OWL ontology was created and used to detect weaknesses in the original modeling [14,15].
+Noy and Rubin have presented an approach for translating the Foundational Model of Anatomy ontology (FMA) to OWL [13].
 From their approach we adopted the idea to split the generated ontology into an OWL-DL and an OWL-Full component.

-Cardillo et al. presented an approach for a formal representation of mappings between ICD-10 and the International Classification of Primary Care version 2 (ICPC-2) (Cardillo et al., 2008).
+Cardillo et al. presented an approach for a formal representation of mappings between ICD-10 and the International Classification of Primary Care version 2 (ICPC-2) [3].
 However, their focus was on the formal representation of mappings between ICD-10 and ICPC-2.
 The work presented in this paper tries to complement their efforts by providing a formal model of additional relations within the ICD-10.

-3 APPROACH
+3 Modeling Approach